Premutation Carriers

 Physical Effects

-Premutation: About 20% of women who carry a Fragile X premutation over their reproductive life span develop primary ovarian insufficiency, compared with only 1% in the general population.
+Premutation: About 20% of women with the Fragile X premutation develop primary ovarian insufficiency over their reproductive life span, compared with only 1% in the general population.

-Evidence shows women with a premutation, on average, experience natural menopause at an earlier age compared to those without a premutation — the mean age of natural menopause being reduced by about five years from the typical age of about 51 years.
+Evidence shows women the Fragile X premutation, on average, experience natural menopause at an earlier age compared to those without the Fragile X premutation — the mean age of natural menopause being reduced by about five years from the typical age of about 51 years.

-Approximately 3% of women who carry the premutation will have menstrual cycle irregularities in their teens or 20s due to Fragile X-associated primary ovarian insufficiency (FXPOI).
-1% of women who carry the premutation will stop having periods prior to age 18, and about one-third — equivalent to 7% of women who carry the premutation — stop having periods at or before age 29.
+Approximately 3% of women with the Fragile X premutation will have menstrual cycle irregularities in their teens or 20s due to Fragile X-associated primary ovarian insufficiency (FXPOI).
+1% of women with the Fragile X premutation will stop having periods prior to age 18, and about one-third — equivalent to 7% of women with the Fragile X premutation — stop having periods at or before age 29.

-Not all women with a premutation experience FXPOI.
+Not all women with the Fragile X premutation experience FXPOI.
 One well-documented risk factor is the premutation repeat size: the highest risk for ovarian dysfunction is for women carrying premutation alleles in the 80–100 CGG repeat range, not the highest alleles of >100 repeats (although these group ranges are not exact).

 Full mutation: Women with the full mutation do not experience FXPOI or increased twinning rates.